Online Donations and Nonprofit Taxes: 5 Things to Know

 4. There are multiple versions of Form 990 to choose from.

 When you’re ready to start filing your nonprofit tax return, you’ll need to determine which form to complete.
-Small and mid-sized nonprofits are likely eligible for one of two condensed versions of the Form 990—the 990N and 990EZ.
+Small and mid-sized nonprofits are likely eligible for one of two condensed versions of the Form 990: the 990-N and 990-EZ.
 However, larger organizations will be required to complete the full return, so make sure you take a look at your annual revenue to determine which category you fall into.

-Here are the four most common types of nonprofit tax forms and the differences between them:
+This graphic from File 990 lists the four most common types of nonprofit tax forms and the differences between them:

 • Form 990-PF: Form 990-PF is completed by all private foundations, regardless of their financial status.
 This typically includes nonexempt charitable trusts as well as tax-exempt private foundations.